Explaining Trifecta Betting Strategies You Can Use to Win Money

-In a straight trifecta, you must have the orders in the correct order as well.
+With a straight trifecta in horse racing, you must have the orders in the correct order as well.
 (We’ll talk in a bit about other ways to bet on the trifecta to modify this a bit.)

 1-3-5 Trifecta Bet: You win if the #1 horse finishes first, the #3 horse finishes second, and the #5 horse finishes third.